Shingles — prevention, treatment, and the pain that lingers

 Your father spent two nights in the hospital after a procedure that went fine.
 When he came home, he was weaker than he was going in.
 He couldn't walk as far.
 He seemed confused about things he had understood before.
 You asked the hospital why this happened and basically got a shrug.
 They said it happens.
 You asked if there was something they did wrong and the answer was not quite no. It was more like: your father is elderly, hospitals are disorienting, sometimes people decompensate.

-The reality is more honest and more actionable: there are specific risks that older people face in hospitals, and there are specific things you can do to reduce those risks.
-You can't eliminate them.
-But you can make a difference.
+The reality is more honest and more actionable than what hospitals typically communicate: there are specific risks that older people face, and there are specific things you can do to reduce them.

 The Paradox

-Start here because it explains the whole situation.
 The hospital is full of equipment and people trained to use it.
 When your parent needs urgent care, they need it badly.
-You would not choose home over a hospital if your parent is having a heart attack or a severe infection.
 The hospital is lifesaving.

 But hospitals are also strange, disorienting environments designed for efficiency rather than for the comfort and safety of confused older people.
 There are alarms going off.
 The lighting is artificial and often dim.
 The noise level is higher than a home.
-There are multiple people coming in and out.
+Multiple people come in and out.
 Shift changes happen and nobody tells your parent.
 Medications are given but the schedule is different from home.
 The bed is uncomfortable.
 Nobody has asked about habits or preferences.
-Your parent's sleep is interrupted.
+Sleep is interrupted.
 They don't know where the bathroom is.
 They don't know what time it is.
-They're hungry or they can't eat.
-The hospital is solving the original medical problem while simultaneously creating psychological and environmental stress that their body is not well-equipped to handle.

-And here's where it gets particularly rough: hospitals are built for younger people who can tolerate noise, disruption, and discomfort.
-For an older person, the same disruption that's just mildly annoying to a 40-year-old is actually a serious stressor that accelerates decline.
+Hospitals are built for younger people who can tolerate noise, disruption, and discomfort.
+For an older person, the same disruption that's mildly annoying to a 40-year-old is actually a serious stressor that accelerates decline.

 The Risks